michaelames8/splunk-brute-force-incident/README.md

 ---

 # 📌 Executive Summary
-On **11/29/2025 time**, suspicious authentication and reconnaissance activity was detected on the Windows Server.
+On **11/29/2025 time**, multiple failed Remote Desktop Protocol (RDP) authentication attempts were detected on the Windows Server.
+All attempts originated from a single Ubuntu host within the network.
+After the The Ubuntu host was immediately isolated from the network
-Logs forwarded into Splunk Enterprise revealed:
+Logs analysis using Splunk Enterprise revealed:

-- Network reconnaissance originating from the Ubuntu VM using **Nmap**
+- Network reconnaissance originating from the Ubuntu host using **Nmap**
 - Brute force login attempts using **Hydra**
 - Repeated login failures by user **vmw-lab** from the Ubuntu computer
-- No successful logons or lateral movement
+- No successful logons, lateral movement, or data access
-- The Ubuntu host was immediately isolated from the network

 - The targeted user's password was reset

 This report documents the findings, timeline, SPL queries, and remediation actions.